keithws/browser-report/README.md

 # Coverage

 The goal is to correctly identify all browsers included on caniuse.com according to their [browser usage table][3].
-As of March 21, 2019, their browser usage table accounts for 98.43% of global usage based on data from [StatCounter GlobalStats][4].
+As of March 2019, their browser usage table accounts for 98.43% of global usage based on data from [StatCounter GlobalStats Browser Market Share][4].

-Coverage, as of March 21, 2019, matches at __98.43%__
+Browser test coverage, as of v2.2.10, matches at __98.43%__

+Operating systems are also correctely identified for the top 10 Operating systems as reported by [StatCounter GlobalStats OS Market Share][8].
+As of February 2019, the top 10 accounts for 94.99% of global traffic.

+Operating system test coverage, as of v2.2.11, matches the top 10 at __94.99%__

 # Benchmarks